 The current HEMS System does reduce NOx due to the faster burn rate achieved with the hydrogen catalyst.
 The addition og the WFS further reduces the NOx.

 HEMS ECU TRIMMER

-The Hems Global R&D Team are working on the final stages of a system that will work hand in hand with the OEM Engine Management System.
+The Hems International R&D Team are working on the final stages of a system that will work hand in hand with the OEM Engine Management System.

 The current HEMS System does reduces emissions and fuel consumption.
 With the new technology based engines being produced, trimming the ECU enables the best combination of hydrogen and fuel scheduling for improving fuel consumption and emission control.
 Coupled with the HEMS WFM and the current HEMS System, the HEMS ECU Trimmer will maximise savings and thermal efficiency of the engine.

 The Hems R&D Team are nearing completion of a system that removes the need for high pressure hydrogen cylinders.